kleemo/streamline_jb_bot/README.md

 The application receives updates from the chatbot through a webhook.
 When deploying the application on localhost, ngrok is used to expose the webhook.

 ### API Integration
 For chat text classification and completion, we use the OpenAI API.
 To send text messages back to the user, we use the Telegram API.

 ### 3D Printer Communication
-To communicate with the 3D printer, [Printrun suite](https://github.com/kliment/Printrun) was used.
+To communicate with the 3D printer, the [Printrun suite](https://github.com/kliment/Printrun) was used.

 # 3D Simulation
 For testing during development and documentation, you can view some of the generated 3D shapes on this website: https://spectacular-hotteok-47e6cf.netlify.app/